samsja/dion/README.md

 After the training you should be able to reproduce the second plot in [validation curves for GPT-small](https://microsoft-research.wandb.io/t-gmagakyan/dion-exp/reports/Validation-curves-for-GPT-small--VmlldzoxNjk5OA?accessToken=52e6z4d18yfkewz1bawlkmwc2m91al9ssa7rpwvnx1f1xa66j15lr7x315wj2kys).

 ### Triton Kernels for Muon Newton-Schulz

 Muon's Newton-Schulz iteration involves multiplying a matrix by its own transpose.
 The result is symmetric, so we can accelerate this computation by only computing half of the output and mirroring the result across the diagonal.
 We implemented this technique with Triton kernels in `optimizers/newton_schulz_triton.py`.

 Triton kernels can be enabled in Muon with the option `use_triton=True`.
 Note that compiling and tuning the kernels may take several minutes when it is first run.

-TODO Maybe this should be disabled by default

 # Citation